bvbohnen/X4_Customizer/README.md

   * Adjust_Weapon_Damage

     Adjusts damage done by weapons.
-If multiple weapons use the same bullet or missile, it will be modified for only the first weapon matched.
+If multiple weapons use the same bullet or missile, it will be modified by an average of the users.

   * Adjust_Weapon_Fire_Rate

     Adjusts weapon rate of fire.
 DPS and heat/sec remain constant.
+Time between shots in a burst and time between bursts are affected equally for burst weapons.
+If multiple matched weapons use the same bullet or missile, the modifier will be averaged between them.

   * Adjust_Weapon_Range